SalvatoreDevelopment/ff14_fflogs_dataset/README.md

 Project status
 - This is a skeleton.
 Ingestion, normalization, metrics, features, and GUI wiring are scaffolded but not fully implemented yet.

+License
+- MIT License.
+See `LICENSE` for details.